 Now that you've got a handle on the act of counting, there is one more feature of life in the single-sample gen~ world that will be a little bit different - living in a world without the bang message.

 There is an equivalent when you think of it.
 In the gen~ world, we're operating one sample at a time, rather than at the event rates in a normal Max patch (where we use bang messages) or audio rates in MSP (where we can send values once per signal vector).
 In the gen~ world, a pulse is the equivalent of a bang message - a transition from a zero value to any non-zero value that happens within the time frame of a single sample.
 The Gen environment uses those single-sample length pulses everywhere, and we deal with the idea of those pulses when we think of momentary input and output to and from gen~ objects.
 One simple way to send something like a bang message into your gen~ object is to use the MSP click~ object, as shown:

-Note: When I started talking about a pulse, you might have said, "I know just the thing for producing pulses in MSP - the pulse-train generating pulse~ object!"
-If so, here is a tip for you: The pulse~ object doesn't output pulses; it outputs a square wave with a fixed period and a fixed phase.
-What you'll need is a single pulse at the start of the pulse train - and the addition of an MSP change~ and a signal comparison (>~ 0.) can do that for you.
+Note: When I started talking about a pulse, you might have said, "I know just the thing for producing pulses in MSP - the pulse-train generating train~ object!"
+If so, here is a tip for you: The train~ object doesn't output pulses; it outputs a square wave with a fixed period and a fixed phase.
+What you'll need is a single pulse at the start of the pulse-train - and the addition of an MSP change~ and a signal comparison (>~ 0.) can do that for you.